- Stable

 Removed Features

-Change exception case suffix for HTML files
+Jump to section titled: Change exception case suffix for HTML fileshtmlOutputSuffix

 feature was removed in Eleventy 3.0.
 You can read about the feature on the v2 documentation.
 Related: GitHub #3327.Documentation Moved to Dedicated Pages

-Copy Files to Output using Passthrough File Copy
+Jump to section titled: Documentation Moved to Dedicated PagesCopy Files to Output using Passthrough File Copy

-Files found (that don’t have a valid template engine) from opt-in file extensions in templateFormats
+Jump to section titled: Copy Files to Output using Passthrough File CopyFiles found (that don’t have a valid template engine) from opt-in file extensions in templateFormats

 will passthrough to the output directory.
 Read more about Passthrough Copy.